 It’s heart-breaking to hear the horrible experiences some people lived and to find out how rude fellow passengers can be.

 If you have any questions about plus-size travels, I invite you to join the “Plus-Size Travel Community” group I recently created on Facebook.
-This group is meant as a “safe place” to ask any questions you may have or share your tips and experiences, as plus-size travelers.
+This group is meant as a “safe place” to ask any questions you may have.
+You can also share your tips and experiences, as plus-size travelers.

 Personally, my worst experiences were not caused by other passengers, but by… airline staff!
-On top of the experience related in this previous post, airline staff also lack finesse when this happened to me, in April 2014…
+I previously shared a bad experience in this previous post.
+But I had to deal with airline’s staff lack of finesse when this happened to me, in April 2014…